7 Best Things To Do In Boston Cruise Port + Port Info

-The itineraries typically include Bermuda, Canada and New England, as well as transcontinental sailings (check the list of sailings here).
-In this article, I share with you information on Boston Cruise Terminal and 7 best things to do in Boston cruise port.
+In this article, I share information on the Boston Cruise Terminal and the 7 best things to do in Boston cruise port.

 Boston Cruise Port

 When it comes to public transportation, the terminal is well-connected.
-The Massachusetts Bay Transportation Authority (MBTA) Silver Line Waterfront (SL1 and SL2) is a popular choice, offering a direct link from Flynn Cruiseport to downtown Boston.
+The Massachusetts Bay Transportation Authority (MBTA) Silver Line Waterfront (SL1 and SL2) offers a direct link from Flynn Cruiseport to downtown Boston.
 Additionally, the area around the terminal is served by multiple bus lines.
 Check the bus timetables here

 7 Best Things to Do in Boston Cruise Port